Chemical Kinetics Class 12 Notes

 Do Catalysts have an effect of Catalyst on the rate of reaction?

 Catalyst is simply defined as the substance used in the reaction to speed up the process without being consumed.
 So, this statement itself gives the answer to the question.
-Let us understand how in this chemical kinetics class 12 notes.

 The catalyst is believed to provide an alternative pathway or reaction mechanism by reducing the activation energy between the reactants and the product, thereby lowering the potential energy barrier.
 A small amount of catalyst can catalyze a large number of reactants.
 The catalyst does not change the free energy ΔG of the reaction.
 It catalyzes spontaneous reactions, but not spontaneous reactions. that is it can catalyze forward as well backward reactions to the same extent.
 Also, the catalyst does not change the equilibrium constant of the reaction, but it helps to reach equilibrium more quickly.
 That is, it catalyzes both forward and reverses reactions to the same extent, so the equilibrium remains the same, but arrives faster.

 Developed by Max Trautz and William Lewis in 1916, Collision Theory 18 provides better insight into the energetic and mechanical aspects of the reaction.
 The equilibrium remains the same but reacts to the same extent to reach faster.
 It is based on the kinetic theory of gas.
 According to this theory, reactant molecules are assumed to be rigid spheres, and reactions occur when the molecules collide with each other.
 The number of collisions per second per unit volume of the reaction mixture is known as collision frequency (Z).